 Care must be taken when selecting a sample clock because signals are sampled on an edge of the clock.
 For the sample values to be valid, the signals being sampled must be stable when the specified edge of the sample clock occurs.
-Usually, the sample clock is either the same clock with which the sampled signals are synchronous or a multiple of that clock.
+Usually, the sample clock is either the same clock with which the sampled signals are synchronous or a multiple of that clock; an asynchronous clock can also be selected as sampling clock.
 The sample clock must use a scalar, global clock resource of the chip and should be the highest clock frequency available in the design.
-The source of the clock must be the output from a BUFG/IBUFG device.
+The source of the clock must be the output from a buffer device.